 June 13, 2023

-A computerized tomography (CT) scan takes a series of x-rays from different angles around your body and uses a computer to process them and create cross-sectional images or slices of the soft tissues, bones, and blood vessels inside your body.
+Computed tomography (CT) is a type of medical imaging technology that takes a series of X-rays from different angles around your body and uses a computer to process them and create cross-sectional images or slices of the soft tissues, bones, and blood vessels inside your body.

-32 to 40-slice CT scanners offer shorter examination times than 16 slices and have a reduced likelihood of motion artifacts.
+32 to 40-slice CT scanners offer shorter examination times than 16-slices and have a reduced likelihood of motion artifacts.

 Premium scanners with 128 slices or more are typically found in specialty practices with high patient volumes.
 These scanners are designed to produce high-quality images of any organ and typically come with specialty software packages.

 Mobile versions of CT scanners are also available, which is convenient for various circumstances.
 If your CT room is undergoing renovation or maintenance, you can rent or lease a portable CT.
 If you serve a low patient population at different sites, you can move the CT scanner to each location as required for a limited period instead of acquiring multiple CT machines.

 The average cost of a CT system varies widely based on several factors, such as the manufacturer, the number of slices, the speed of image reconstruction, and the included software.
 Some of the top manufacturers include Toshiba, Siemens, and Philips.

 When choosing which CT scanner to lease, it’s essential to consider the number of data slices and the length of coverage in one rotation.

 The rotation time of the tube and the detectors surrounding the patient affect the overall scan time.
 Though most exams do not require the smallest slice width, CT scanning systems with a higher slice count of thinner slices in a single rotation can handle more complex exams and diverse patient populations.